NoroffFEU/development-platforms/azuredevops-case-study.md

 - **Azure Boards**: Agile planning, work item tracking, visualization and reporting tool.

-- Azure Pipelines: A language, platform and cloud agnostic CI/CD platform with support for containers or Kubernetes.
+- **Azure Pipelines**: A language, platform and cloud agnostic CI/CD platform with support for containers or Kubernetes.

-- Azure Repos: Provides cloud - hosted private git repos.
+- **Azure Repos**: Provides cloud - hosted private git repos.

-- Azure Artifacts: Provides integrated package management with support for Maven, npm, Python and NuGet package feeds from public or private sources.
+- **Azure Artifacts**: Provides integrated package management with support for Maven, npm, Python and NuGet package feeds from public or private sources.

-- Azure Test Plans: Provides an integrated planned and exploratory testing solution.
+- **Azure Test Plans**: Provides an integrated planned and exploratory testing solution.

 - Azure DevOps can also be used to manage third - party tools.